-The Pilar gold-silver property is interpreted as a structurally controlled low sulphidation epithermal project hosted in andesite and rhyolite rocks.
+The Pilar gold-silver property is interpreted as a structurally controlled low-sulphidation epithermal project hosted in andesite rocks.

-Three zones of mineralization have been identified in the northwest part of the property from historic surface work and drilling and are referred to as the Main zone, North Hill and 4 Trench.
+Three zones of mineralization have been identified in the northwest part of the property from historic surface work and drilling and are referred to as the Main zone, North Hill and 4-Trench.
 Structural features and zones of mineralization within the structures follow an overall northwest-southeast trend of mineralization.
-Over 19,200 metres of drilling have been completed to date.
-Significant results are highlighted below from previous operators:
+Over 19,200 m of drilling have been completed to date.
+Significant results are highlighted below.

 - 41.2 m at 1.1 g/t Au, including 3.1 m at 6.0 g/t Au and 12 g/t Ag;